-Matt Aiello is in his third season as assistant athletic trainer for the Carolina Hurricanes, after serving as the head athletic trainer for the Charlotte Checkers of the American Hockey League (AHL) for the 2019-20 season.
+Matt Aiello is in his fourth season as assistant athletic trainer for the Carolina Hurricanes, after serving as the head athletic trainer for the Charlotte Checkers of the American Hockey League (AHL) for the 2019-20 season.

 Aiello joined Charlotte after spending the 2018-19 season as an assistant athletic trainer with the Hartford Wolf Pack (AHL).
 Prior to that, he spent two seasons as the head athletic trainer for the ECHL’s Greenville Swamp Rabbits, earning the ECHL Athletic Trainer of the Year Award in 2017-18.
 An Illinois native, Aiello served as the head athletic trainer for five seasons in Bloomington with the USHL’s Thunder (2014-16), the SPHL’s Thunder (2013-14) and the CHL’s Blaze (2011-13).

 Mike Maresca is in his fourth season with the Carolina Hurricanes as massage therapist.